Magneto-inertial range dominated by magnetic helicity in space plasmas: Deterministic chaos in the magnetized plasmas

 Figure 1, for instance, shows (in the linear-log scales) the traces of average magnetic field power spectra measured in a laboratory experiment (the Large Plasma Device at UCLA) studying chaos in motions of magnetic flux ropes (magnetic structures with helical currents and magnetic fields) immersed in a magnetized helium plasma \cite{002}.
 The magnetic flux ropes rotate about a central axis in a cylindrical vessel, writhe about each other, twist about themselves, and are kink unstable.
 Collisions between the magnetic ropes result in magnetic field lines reconnection. \\

-According to Taylor's ``frozen in'' hypothesis the experimental spectrum shown in Fig. 1 should be interpreted as a wavenumber spectrum with $k \simeq 2\pi f/V_0$, where $V_0$ is the mean speed of the spatial magnetic structures passing the probe (cf., for instance, Refs. \cite{mm},\cite{sbl} and references therein).
+According to Taylor's ``frozen in'' hypothesis, the experimental spectrum shown in Fig. 1 should be interpreted as a wavenumber spectrum with $k \simeq 2\pi f/V_0$, where $V_0$ is the mean speed of the spatial magnetic structures passing the probe (cf., for instance, Refs. \cite{mm},\cite{sbl} and references therein).
 The dashed straight line is drawn through the upper curve in Fig. 1 to indicate the exponential spectrum Eq.
-(5) corresponding to the spatial {\it deterministic} chaos.\\
+(5) corresponding to the spatial {\it deterministic} chaos (the stretched exponential spectrum for the flux ropes at 110 V will be explained in the next Section).\\